Can I Use Windex to Clean Solar Panels?

 - Monitor your output — use your inverter app to track generation vs. same period last year; if loss is under 5%, the coating is likely intact

-If you’ve been using Windex or similar products for years, it may be worth having a solar technician assess panel condition during an inspection — they can identify AR coating degradation and advise on whether output loss is significant.
+If you’ve been using Windex or similar products for years, it may be worth having a solar technician assess panel condition during an inspection.
+They can identify AR coating degradation and advise on whether output loss is significant.

 Australia’s solar panels face conditions that amplify the damage caused by inappropriate cleaning products: